Composable security of delegated quantum computation: Blind and verifiable DQC

+To show that local\-/blind\-/verifiability implies blind\-/verifiability we use a standard ``dummy input'' argument: the simulator runs Alice's protocol with a dummy input, and notifies the ideal resource to abort if the simulation aborts.
+The converse is immediate after writing up the combined actions of the distinguisher and simulator as maps.

-\begin{proof} We start by showing that blind verifiability implies composable security, i.e., there exists a simulator $\sigma_B$ such that the two resources in \figref{fig:dqc.sec} are $\eps$\=/close.
+\begin{proof} We start by showing that local\-/blind\-/verifiability is sufficient for a DQC protocol to be blind\-/verifiable, i.e., there exists a simulator $\sigma_B$ such that the two resources in \figref{fig:dqc.sec} are $2\eps$\=/close.
 To do this, we define $\sigma_B$ to work as follows.
-It sets the bit $b = 1$, receives the permitted leaks from $\aS^{bv}$, picks an input $\psi_{B}$ compatible with this information, and runs the protocol $\pi_A$ on this input with its internal register, which we denote by $B$.
-After the last step, it projects the state it holds in $B$ on $\proj{\err}$ and $I-\proj{\err}$, and sends $c=0$ to $\aS^{bv}$ if no error was detected, otherwise it sends $c=1$.
-As defined in \defref{def:dqc.v}, $\aS^{bv}$ then either outputs the correct result or an error flag depending on the value of $c$.
+It sets the bit $b = 1$, receives the permitted leaks $\ell^{\psi_A}$ from $\aS^{\blind}_{\verif}$, picks any input $\psi_{B}$ compatible with this information, and runs the protocol $\pi_A$ on this input with its internal register, which we denote by $B$.
+After the last step, it projects the state it holds in $B$ on $\proj{\err}$ and $I-\proj{\err}$, and sends $c=0$ to $\aS^{\blind}_{\verif}$ if no error was detected, otherwise it sends $c=1$.
+As defined in \defref{def:dqc.v}, $\aS^{\blind}_{\verif}$ then either outputs the correct result or an error flag depending on the value of $c$.

-As described in \secref{sec:systems.dist}, the most general operation the distinguisher can perform to distinguish between the resources $\pi_A\aR$ and $\aS^{bv}\sigma_B$, is to choose some initial state $\psi_{AR}$, send $\psi_A$ to the system with which it is interacting, apply some operations $\{\cF_i : \lo{CR} \to \lo{CR} \}_{i=1}^{N-1}$ each time it receives some message on the channel $C$, and return each time the new state in $C$.
+As described in \secref{sec:systems.dist}, the most general operation the distinguisher can perform to distinguish between the resources $\pi_A\aR$ and $\aS^{\blind}_{\verif}\sigma_B$, is to choose some initial state $\psi_{AR}$, send $\psi_A$ to the system with which it is interacting, apply some operations $\{\cF_i : \lo{CR} \to \lo{CR} \}_{i=1}^{N-1}$ each time it receives some message on the channel $C$, and return each time the new state in $C$.